 These aspects include:

-- Tool literacy: This aspect focuses on the mastery of various tools and technologies used to access, retrieve, organize, and present information.
+- Tool literacy: This aspect focuses on mastering various tools and technologies used to access, retrieve, organize, and present information.
 It encompasses proficiency in using search engines, databases, citation management software, productivity tools, and other technological resources.

-- Resource literacy: Resource literacy emphasizes understanding and utilizing different types of information resources, such as books, journals, databases, websites, multimedia materials, and archives.
-It involves knowing the characteristics and strengths of each resource and being able to select the most appropriate ones for specific information needs.
+- Resource literacy: Resource literacy emphasizes understanding and utilizing different information resources, such as books, journals, databases, websites, multimedia materials, and archives.
+It involves knowing each resource’s characteristics and strengths and selecting the most appropriate ones for specific information needs.

-- Social-structural literacy: This aspect recognizes that information is shaped by social and structural factors, such as power dynamics, biases, and cultural contexts.
+- Social-structural literacy: This aspect recognizes that social and structural factors, such as power dynamics, biases, and cultural contexts, shape information.
 It entails understanding how societal structures influence the creation, dissemination, and access to information, as well as recognizing and critically analyzing the impact of these factors on information sources and content.

 - Research literacy: Research literacy encompasses the skills and knowledge required to conduct systematic and effective research.
 It includes formulating research questions, designing research strategies, evaluating sources, collecting and analyzing data, and communicating research findings in a scholarly manner.